crazytimtimtim/747-400/README.md

 Head to the FMC MENU > ACMS > MAINT > SIMCONFIG.
 Here you can find many settings for the aircraft, including sound options.

+**Will there be an EFB?**
+There may be one in the future, but not anytime soon.
+Getting systems right and fixing the bugs is a higher priority right now, and there are some texture limitations preventing us from implementing this too.
+You can, however, access Avitab on the lower EICAS from the EICAS control page on the FMC.

 ### Installation
 Just extract the zip to your aircraft folder, with some caveats: